 - He was proud to announce the creation of the Microsoft Certified Architect (MCA) Program for SharePoint.

 Finally, addressing the principle of building a world-class platform, Jeff said:

 - There are currently “over a thousand people working just on SharePoint R&D” at Microsoft;

-- Dedication to invent a single platform, to “Build a unified platform in a way that nobody had before” has always been a hallmark of SharePoint development;
+- Dedication to inventing a single platform, to “Build a unified platform in a way that nobody had before” has always been a hallmark of SharePoint development;

 - In order to speak to the notion of SharePoint as a managed platform, he would bring up Richard Riley (Director, SP) to demonstrate scalability and manageability in SharePoint 2010.
-Starting with hardware configuration, then walking through the logical architecture, showing the 15 million terate sized database in SQL, Richard then demonstrated load-balancing with 7,500 users, and showed SQL failover “live on stage” including a full-farm failover in 40 seconds.
+Starting with hardware configuration, then walking through the logical architecture, showing the 15 million terate-sized databases in SQL, Richard then demonstrated load-balancing with 7,500 users, and showed SQL failover “live on stage” including a full-farm failover in 40 seconds.

 - Jeff returned to point out that “We’re making all this available in the cloud with Office 365,” stating that “We’ve invested in something that you can run, where you want to run it.”

 Although Jeff didn’t actually close with the following words (having said them earlier in his presentation), they seem a fitting closer to me, so I’ve saved them as my closer: “What’s next?”
 “This has been the busiest year ever for the SharePoint engineering team, working on the next major release, the biggest release of SharePoint we’ve ever done … we are going to break new ground again.”